averbraeck/dsol/docs/3-basics/input-parameters.md

 ## InputParameterMap

-Each DSOLModel contains an `InputParameterMap`.
+Each DsolModel contains an `InputParameterMap`.
 The idea of the `InputParameterMap` is to provide an easy way to specify known input parameters of the model.
 The `InputParameterMap` specifies the typed parameters using a tree structure.
 Each entry of the Map has a key and a value; the key is a String, and the value is an InputParameter, which can -- again -- be an `InputParameterMap`.
 Easy-to-use input parameters have been defined, such as the `InputParameterDouble` and the `InputParameterString`.
 Also more complex input parameters exist, such as the `InputParameterUnit`, the `InputParameterDoubleScalar`, and the `InputParameterDistContinuous`.

-The InputParameters that a model needs to run are specified in the DSOLModel; usually in the contructor of the model class.
-The `AbstractDSOLModel` defines the following field:
+The InputParameters that a model needs to run are specified in the DsolModel; usually in the contructor of the model class.
+The `AbstractDsolModel` defines the following field:

 ```java
 protected InputParameterMap inputParameterMap =